-Tips:
+Some tips

 1. For the images in batch processing, or slices in a stack, the images or slices should normalized such as to have the same dynamic range.

 2. Use Fiji or ImageJ to convert the image type to 8-bit image which is well supported for this version.